gridonic/coding/README.md

 - Write guidelines for HTML
 - Restructure CSS/SASS and JS guidelines
 - Include BEM in CSS/SASS guidelines
+- CSS: Mention use of classes vs. ids
 - Add guidelines for Android and iOS developement
 - Write a skeleton module.js